Learning two languages

-More and more multilingual families are asking, “Should my child learn more than one language?”
+More and more multilingual families ask, “Should my child learn more than one language?”
 In Maria’s case, the answer was simple–she would learn both.
-Although her parents are fluent in both languages, dad is more comfortable with English and her mom wants to teach her Spanish, the language of her family.
+Although her parents are fluent in both languages, her dad is more comfortable with English, and her mom wants to teach her Spanish, the language of her family.
 By teaching her both, Maria’s parents are giving Maria the best of both worlds.

 There is growing agreement among researchers that learning two or more languages at a young age doesn’t hurt or hinder a child’s development.
-In fact, there is some evidence that shows just the opposite is true; learning to read in one language helps a child learn to read in another.
+There is some evidence that shows just the opposite is true; learning to read in one language helps a child learn to read in another.
 It all boils down to exposure and practice.
-The more children hear and use a language, the faster they will learn it.
+The more children hear and use a language, the faster they learn it.

 Speaking of challenges

 Of course, there are potential challenges for children in bilingual households.
-From time to time, children may use a word from one language while speaking in another.
+Occasionally, children may use a word from one language while speaking in another.
 But these moments of “language switching” disappear after a few years, usually by age five.

-In addition, it may take more time to develop a large vocabulary in each of the languages.
+In addition, it may take more time to develop a large vocabulary in each language.
 However, many bilingual children actually have a larger overall vocabulary if you count the words in both languages.
 Over time, bilingual children catch up to their single-language peers, and most differences disappear by fifth grade.

 The gift of language